Kuranda

 How does the suburb of Kuranda compare to regional household patterns?

 Compared to Rest of Qld, the suburb of Kuranda shows distinct household patterns.
-These patterns shape local housing needs and community service requirements.
+This higher proportion of single-person households drives demand for smaller dwellings and different community services.

 What is the average family size?

-Families in the suburb of Kuranda have an average of 1.7 children, matching the Rest of Qld average of N/A. This influences local demand for child-related services and larger family homes.
+Families in the suburb of Kuranda have an average of 1.7 children, matching the Rest of Qld average of 1.7.
+This influences local demand for child-related services and larger family homes.

 What are the marriage patterns in the suburb of Kuranda?

 Marriage patterns reveal 37.2% of the adult population are currently married, while 40.8% have never married.
-This compares to N/A% married and N/A% never married across Rest of Qld.
+This compares to 45.1% married and 35.6% never married across Rest of Qld.

 How significant are single-person households?

-Single-person households represent 29.2% of all households in the suburb of Kuranda, similar to the regional average of N/A%.
+Single-person households represent 29.2% of all households in the suburb of Kuranda, similar to the regional average of 25.6%.
 This affects demand for smaller dwellings and single-person accommodation.

 Are shared living arrangements common?